playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 ### `npm`

-Any sufficiently useful programming langauge needs an ecosystem to rely on.
+Any sufficiently useful programming language needs an ecosystem to rely on.
 One of the primary elements for an ecosystem is a collection of libraries that you can use to build out your own libraries and applications.

 > A library is a snippet of code that other people have written that you can easily import into your own code and use yourself - often with a single line of code